denizsafak/HotspotAutoLogin/README.md

 ## `How to Configure the config.json?`
 > [!TIP]
-> I recebtly, added "Add new" button to the program, so you can achieve the same thing without needing to edit the config.json.
+> I recently, added "Add new" button to the program, so you can achieve the same thing without needing to edit the config.json.

 ![How to Animation.](/examples/howto.gif)